- Step 1: Select the blueprint

 Note: If the security group is not configured to allow Smart Tools to install the Smart Tools Agent on the instance, Smart Tools can modify the group during deployment.
 For more information about security groups, see the Amazon EC2 Product Documentation web site.

-To use existing machines
+To specify existing machines in the deployment

 - Select Use existing machines.